CoronaVirusDataTeam/doc/metadata.md

 `aggregate:`

--	description: Whether this data source provides aggregate information (i.e. this county-level data was scraped from a state-level source)
+-	description: Whether this data source provides aggregate information; this county-level data was scraped from a state-level source; data at this level can be a summary of smaller regions.

 -	standard: